 Could my post-cleaning contentment be a farce?
 Was I actually cleaning my house, or was I polluting it and making myself sick?
 After all, according to the EPA, the air inside my home is three times more likely to give me cancer than the air I breathe walking down the street—and my tried-and-true cleaning products play a bigger role in that toxicity than I ever imagined.

 But before I resigned myself to a life of grime, I unearthed some good news.
 Cleaning products that are better for our health and the environment do exist—and they work just as well as the ones jam-packed with chemicals.
+And they can help fight allergies.
 So here you go: the lowdown on the bad stuff, along with the new team of products I use to tackle even the toughest jobs.
 They actually work, and they’ve helped give me an even more euphoric post-cleaning nirvana.

 All-Purpose Cleaner Stay Away From: